 From the developers (and architects) point of view, shortage of construction materials is generally not considered to be an urgent issue.
 Similarly, investing in material recovery is not considered to be profitable, as materials will be used in buildings for extensive periods of time.
 A few projects (e.g. Karaikak Pondicherry and Sonoma Mountain Village) paid special attention to finding and re-using locally available waste materials.
 In general, however, design and construction methods seem to pay little attention to reclaiming, recovering and reusing materials.
-In other sectors (i.e. office furniture, footwear, automotive, etc) Design for Disassembly proves to be valuable in other sectors, such as office furniture, footwear and automotive.
+In other sectors (i.e. office furniture, footwear, automotive, etc) Design for Disassembly proves to be valuable.
 The main benefit within these sectors is the advantage of easy and cheap assembly.
-The benefit of material re-use is considered to be a nice secondary effect.
+The sustainability benefit of material re-use is considered to be a nice secondary effect.

 Material recovery and re-use is an important issue, given the expected amount of construction worldwide, and the amount of construction material that is still going to landfills.
 It should be dealt with by more parties than just material suppliers.

-The challenge for the design and construction sector is
+The challenge for the design and construction sector is to develop techniques that enable easy (dis)assembly that allow for high recovery rates, and keep costs low, with a focus to make the assembly of buildings easier and cheaper.
+This also accelerates the penetration of innovative construction methods in developing countries.